 9. Atlantic Sea Park

-Atlantic Sea Park is located in Norway and contains four million gallons of water.
+Atlantic Sea Park is located in Norway and contains 4 million gallons of water.
 Children visiting this aquarium can hunt for crabs, feed fish in a touch pool, watch seals being fed, and view scuba diving shows.
 Visitors can also learn about the deepwater fish in Norway’s fjords.

 10. Ambassador Lagoon